 Lessons is all about learning music theory.
-It covers basics, rhythm and meter, scales and key signatures, intervals, chords, diatonic chords, chord progressions, and neapolitan chords.
-It’s almost a textbook for music theory.
+It covers basics, rhythm and meter, scales and key signatures, intervals, chords, diatonic chords, chord progressions, and Neapolitan chords.
+It’s almost a textbook and one of the best ways to learn music theory.

-Exercises makes you identify notes, chords, intervals, and signatures.
+Exercises make you identify notes, chords, intervals, and signatures.
 It also has an excellent “ear training” section to listen to a sound and figure out the note, interval, scale, or chord.
-Tools has calculators for all types of musical needs, like a matrix calculator or a tempo tapper.
+Tools have calculators for all types of musical needs, like a matrix calculator or a tempo tapper.

 Is Music Theory Necessary to Love Music?